Search

 Why are infostealers so bad?

-SpyCloud recaptured 721 million credentials from the criminal underground in 2022, 48.5% of which were exfiltrated from infostealer malware-infected devices.
-This data can be used for various criminal activities by threat actors, including account takeover, identity theft and financial, and used to gain unauthorized access to systems and networks, leading to a data breach or ransomware.
+SpyCloud recaptured thousands of breaches from the criminal underground in 2023, 61% of which were exfiltrated from infostealer malware-infected devices.
+Data stolen with infostealers can be used for various criminal activities by threat actors, including account takeover, identity theft and financial, and used to gain unauthorized access to systems and networks, leading to a data breach or ransomware.
 Another challenge with infostealers is their dissolvable nature; they often execute and can remove themselves within seconds, leaving no trace of an attack and no forensic artifacts on the victim’s device to inform defenders on the type of attack encountered.

 What information is collected by infostealers?